Atlas-Egal/Quiddit/README.md

 # Quiddit
 A Language Everyone Can Speak

-Intent: Create a language that adapts and changes depending on adaptive and leveled complexity definitions
+{Intent} Create a language that adapts and changes depending on adaptive and leveled complexity definitions

+{Quiddit} - An Open-ended programming language